augustoCAG/analytical-assessment/technical-assessment/README.md

 ## Part 3 / Bonus  - Task 2 — Pipeline Implementation (BigQuery & Google Cloud Composer)

-- I have **never used Google Cloud Composer**.
-- Unfortunately, I could not finish this task within the deadline.
-- However, I did research the steps and how I would try to address this requirement if I had more time.
+Although I have **never used Google Cloud Composer**, and unfortunately, I could not correctly finish this task within the deadline.
+However, I did research the steps and how I would try to address this requirement if I had more time.

 The instructions for this part were to **implement the pipeline in BigQuery and orchestrate it with Airflow on Google Cloud Composer**.